swig/swig/.github/README.md

 This is SWIG JavaScript Evolution, an up-to-date fork of the SWIG project with a focus on JavaScript - native/Node.js, WASM/Node.js and WASM/browser.

+**Update: since Oct 24 I am homeless and living in my van.
+I lost access to most of my computer hardware.
+The eviction from my home has been timed for maximum effect as I was not present when it happened.
+I have only a single set of clothes and no means to get anything else.
+Please, if you use my software, consider asking everyone around you if they are taking part in this extortion and why.**

 # Major New Features

 * Interfacing with Node.js entirely through Node-API